TruFelix/projecteer/README.md

 In it write a format like dotenv:
 `[VARIABLENAME]=[EXPRESSION]`

-But unlike dotenv, the `EXPRESSION` can also be a calculation, thus strings have to be contained in `"` quotes.
+But unlike dotenv, the `EXPRESSION` can also be a calculation (any python expression in that regard), thus strings have to be contained in `"` quotes.

 ## Configuration